 When you can play these at a tempo between 100-140 BPM you will notice a new ease in your playing.

-Identical to chromatic exercises 11-14, these exercises use 16th note clusters, now we sweep them.
+Starting off with sweeping exercises 15-18 you’ll find that they are identical to chromatic exercises 11-14, these exercises use 16th note clusters, now we sweep them.

 For exercise 20, play seven 16th notes, rest for one.
 This will require some serious focus.

 When you start working on chromatic exercises 21-25 you’ll find that we start combining rhythms, this is key to improving your ability to stay in time.